 1. Report stolen credit cards to your bank

-If you lose your wallet, notice unusual activity on your credit card account, or suspect your card details have been compromised, notify your bank immediately.
-You can contact a nearby CIBC branch or call 1-800-663-4575 (In Canada and the U.S.).
-You should also change your PIN number for any stolen card through a CIBC Instant Teller™ machine.
+If you lose your wallet, notice unusual activity on your credit card account or suspect your card details have been compromised, notify your bank immediately.
+You can contact a nearby CIBC branch, call 1-800-663-4575in Canada and the US.
+Opens your phone app. (in Canada and the US) or 1-514-861-9898elsewhere.
+Opens your phone app. (elsewhere).
 Upon notification, the bank will cancel your lost or stolen credit card and reissue a new one.
 As soon as possible, you should change your PIN number through a CIBC ATM.

 It’s important to note that if you’re a victim of fraud, you may not be held liable for any of the associated losses.
 Review your CIBC Cardholder Agreement for additional details.